castilhomarcos/shopping-list-cli/README.md

 - Add multiple items to a shopping list with quantity tracking
 - Remove items from the shopping list
+- Update the quantity of an existing item
 - View all items and quantities currently listed
-- Handle and validate user input gracefully
+- Handle and validate user input gracefully through a dedicated input handling function
+- Navigate the menu using a dictionary structure that maps user choices directly to functions, improving code clarity and organization
 - Structure the code using modular functions, with parameters and return values
 - Follow professional clean coding practices and documentation standards